 On March 7, 2002, the Company received SEC certification and qualified for RIC treatment for 2001.
 Although the SEC certification for 1999, 2000 and 2001 was issued, there can be no assurance that the Company will receive such certification for subsequent years (to the extent it needs additional certification as a result of changes in its portfolio) or that it will actually qualify as a RIC for subsequent years.
+The Company might elect to make follow-on investments even though they would jeopardize the Company's RIC status or disqualify the Company from RIC status.
 In addition, under certain circumstances, even if the Company qualified for Sub-Chapter M treatment in a given year, the Company might take action in a subsequent year to ensure that it would be taxed in that subsequent year as a C Corporation, rather than as a RIC.
+Loss of RIC status could have an adverse effect on the price of the Company's common stock.